umbraco/UmbracoDocs/10/umbraco-ui-builder/property-editors/entity-picker.md

 You can also set a minimum and maximum number of items to be able to pick if required.

-With an entity picker data type defined, finish off the configuration by adding it to the desired document type definition.
+With an entity picker Data Type defined, finish off the configuration by adding it to the desired document type definition.

 ![Doctype config](../../images/entity_picker_setup.png)